Fiction

 No hay anuncios

 One of the most anticipated Spanish productions of this season is this dramedy created by Marta Bassols and Marta Loza and produced by Javier Ambrossi and Javier Calvo.
 The protagonist of the series is Laura, who gets pregnant a week after meeting Rubén at a party.
 Six months after the child's birth, they are no longer together and Laura takes care of the creature almost single-handedly.
-She does it as well as she can, even though she often doesn't have the necessary tools even to take care of herself.
+She does it as well as she can, even though she often lacks the necessary tools even to take care of herself.

 'Half Man'